-At NOBL, we help ambitious leaders accelerate change through organizational design.
+At NOBL, we help ambitious leaders accelerate business transformation through organizational design.
 As leaders in this discipline, we’ve decided to share our perspectives and tools with the hope of educating others and contributing to the growing body of open-source knowledge.

 PART ONE: WHY COMPANIES NEED ORGANIZATIONAL DESIGN